Overall aim : Chemical exposures and their health effects

-IDSL has three major research themes
+IDSL-ME has three major Technology aims

 2) To develop tools for mapping, visualizing and interpreting dys-regulated metabolic networks in different biological contexts.